-It's important to tell the player when they've won.
+It's important to tell the player when he or she has won.
 We'll keep track of whether the player has won using a new value, "Ending".
 When the game is finished, "Ending" will be 1.
 Ask your students to consider which event would trigger the value to increase from 0 (starting value) to 1?